 Many of the difficult business questions need a data-driven system to provide accurate answers.
 There are questions that are too difficult for manual processing.
 With data systems in place, businesses can solve complex problems, and help predict problems before they arise.

-Complex problems may be correlation of variables to identify a complicated fault in a manufacturing process, improving service diagnostics from historical data, identifying a pattern for preventative maintenance, or predictively identifying a safety deficiency.
+Complex problems may be a correlation of variables to identify a complicated fault in a manufacturing process, improving service diagnostics from historical data, identifying a pattern for preventative maintenance, or predictively identifying a safety deficiency.

 The ability to solve problems using data identifies a start-up as unique in the market, a quality worth paying for.